A Message from Steve

 I will need to rely on the wonderful people I have playing here to help me in this endeavor.
 I do not want anyone to feel obligated, but any donation to help me to convert court 7 will be greatly appreciated.

-Along these lines, I have an Olivers' Red Clay hat in assorted colors available for a $65.00 donation, a new Olivers' t-shirt for a $100.00 donation and an Olivers' tote bag for a $250.00 donation.
-An online store is setup to access these items, as well as being available at the courts.
+Along these lines, I have an Olivers' Red Clay hat in assorted colors available for a $65.00 donation, a new Olivers' t-shirt for a $75.00 donation and an Olivers' tote bag for a $100.00 donation.

 Cannot Thank You All Enough!